realworldocaml/book/en/05-records.md

    os_release = "11.4.0"; cpu_arch = "i386"}
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+You might wonder how the compiler inferred that `my_host` is of type
+`host_info`.
+The hook that the compiler uses in this case to figure
+out the type is the record field names.
+It turns out that, within a
+given scope, each record field name is associated with a unique record
+type.
+Later in the chapter, we'll talk about what to do when you want
+to have the same record fields in multiple records.

 Once we have a record value in hand, we can extract elements from the
 record field using dot-notation.